leandromoreira/ffmpeg-libav-tutorial/README.md

 > Don't you wonder sometimes 'bout sound and vision?
 > **David Robert Jones**

-Since [FFmpeg](#ffmpeg---command-line) is so useful as a command line tool to do tons of tasks over media files, how can we use (embedded) it in our programs?
+Since the [FFmpeg](#ffmpeg---command-line) is so useful as a command line tool to do essential tasks over the media files, how can we use it in our programs?

-It turns out that FFmpeg itself is [composed of several libraries](https://www.ffmpeg.org/doxygen/trunk/index.html) that can be used to be integrated into our own programs.
+FFmpeg is [composed by several libraries](https://www.ffmpeg.org/doxygen/trunk/index.html) that can be integrated into our own programs.
 Usually when you install FFmpeg, it installs automatically all these libraries, I'll be referring to the set of these libraries as **FFmpeg libav**.

 > This title is a homage to Zed Shaw's series [Learn X the Hard Way](https://learncodethehardway.org/) specially his book Learn C the Hard Way.